National Football League

 For many years, the belief has been that whichever player is featured on the cover of the iconic video game will either miss significant time due to injury or have a major regression in their on-field performance.
-McCaffrey, 28, is a critical part of San Francisco's Super Bowl aspirations, so the "curse" working this year could be a big blow to the 49ers' hopes.
+So, McCaffrey's potential season-ending injury (while appearing in just four games prior due to an Achilles injury) would certainly fit that criteria.

-With one major exception, it seems as though the curse has really lost its luster over the past several years.
+With one major exception, it seems as though the curse has really lost its luster over the past several years prior to McCaffrey's placement on the cover.
 However, many of its victims have been running backs, like McCaffrey.
 That said, let's take a look at how Madden cover athletes have fared over the years following the release of the game with their image on it.

 (Note: Madden 23, the 2022 edition of the game, did not feature any current player on its cover but instead honored the late John Madden, the legendary former NFL on FOX analyst who also helped design and lent his name to the game.
 Madden was also featured on every cover of the game until 2000.)